Tuesday, 26 December 2017

 As we continued towards out ultimate goal of Anniesland, I found myself becoming increasingly weary, and I begged James to cut the walk a little short.
 He consulted the map and announced that we could go to nearby Westerton Station instead.
 I was delighted to find that we could get a train directly home from there.
 It was a good walk, and despite cutting it a bit short we had still walked an impressive (to me) seven miles!

 Back at home we visited Grandma, had tea, and then went to see "Les Fantomes d'Ismael" at the French Film Festival, which I felt was very thoughtful of James.
 I love French films, but even I admit that they can be a bit "hit or miss".
 Unfortunately this one was more of a "miss!"
 I enjoyed it more than James did, because of the French atmosphere and language, but the plot was rambling and the characters were all unpleasant.
 The lead characters were played by Matthieu Amalric and Charlotte Gainsbourg so it should have been amazing, but it veered strangely between tragedy and slapstick comedy, and it was all over the place!
-From time to time I could hear James emitting a small whimper.
+From time to time I could hear James emitting a small whimper of despair.

 So how was James' Mystery Sunday for me?
 It was well planned, thoughtful and fun!